Meet the Shikoku Ken

 21. Hyouryuu Go Sabakujou CM2 (US)

-22. Hanshoume Go Aoiyama Sou CM CA BCAT RATN CGCA CGCU TKI ATT VSWB FITS (US)
+22. Hanshoume Go Aoiyama Sou CM2 FDC CAA DCAT RATN CGCA CGCU TKI ATT VSWB FITG (US)

 23. Kiyohidemaru Go Hachidorisou TKN (US)